-Start with the Hardware
+Start with the hardware

 The most common solution to Wi-Fi challenges is to restart all the devices involved in connecting to the internet.
 So we'll start there.

-- Connect a computer to the same Wi-Fi signal as you are using for your Glowforge, and make sure you can access the internet
+- Connect a computer to the same Wi-Fi signal you are using for your Glowforge, and make sure you can access the internet

 - Turn off the computer, phone, or tablet that you’re using